pfelk/pfelk/README.md

  - IPv4/IPv6 mapping
  - pfSense CARP data
  - openVPN log parsing
- - Unbound DNS Resolver with dashboard
+ - Unbound DNS Resolver with dashboard and Kibana SIEM compliance
- - Suricata IDS with dashboard
+ - Suricata IDS with dashboard and Kibana SIEM compliance
- - Snort IDS with dashboard
+ - Snort IDS with dashboard and Kibana SIEM compliance
- - Squid with dashboard
+ - Squid with dashboard and Kibana SIEM compliance
  - HAProxy with dashboard
  - Captive Portal with dashboard